 - the list of EPS Bearer Ids successfully handed over to 5GS;

-- the hoPreparationIndication IE set to "false", to indicate that there is no handover preparation in progress anymore and the PGW-C/SMF shall switch the DL user plane of the PDU session.
+- the hoPreparationIndication IE set to "false", to indicate that there is no handover preparation in progress anymore and that the PGW-C/SMF shall switch the DL user plane of the PDU session.

 2. Same as step 2 of Figure 5.2.2.8.2-1, with the following modifications.

 The SMF shall return a 200 OK response.
 The SMF shall switch the DL user plane of the PDU session using the N9 tunnel information that has been received in the vcnTunnelInfo, if the hoPreparationIndication IE was set to "false" in the request.

+If the handover preparation failed (e.g. the target 5G-AN failed to establish resources for the PDU session), the requirements specified in subclause 5.2.2.8.2.1 shall apply with the following modifications.

+1. Same as step 1 of Figure 5.2.2.8.2-1, with the following modifications.

+The POST request shall contain:

+- the cause attribute set to "HO_FAILURE";

+- an empty list of EPS Bearer Ids;

+- the hoPreparationIndication IE set to "false", to indicate that there is no handover preparation in progress anymore.

+2. Same as step 2 of Figure 5.2.2.8.2-1, with the following modifications.

+The H-SMF shall return a 200 OK response.
+The H-SMF shall release the resources prepared for the handover.

 5.2.2.8.2.5 Handover between 3GPP and untrusted non-3GPP access (Home Routed PDU session)